eliasall/BetterX-Firefox/README.md

 * AutoScroller _Automatic scrolling of web pages using device orientation_
 * BetterXfy* _CSS Injection and different hacks on amazon.co.uk_

+### Referencing
+Usage of any parts of this software or data requires referencing in any published or publicised work.
+The correct referencing is presented below in Harvard, MLA8 and APA styles.

+Harvard

+`Allayiotis, E. (2017) BetterX System.
+N.A: BetterX.org.`

+MLA8

+`Allayiotis, Elias.
+“BetterX System.”
+23 Feb.
+2017, www.betterx.org.`

+APA

+`Allayiotis, E. (2017).
+BetterX System (Version 1.2).
+[Application software].
+Retrieved from <http://www.betterx.org/>`

 ### License
 Anyone interested in this project can download/modify/contribute to the source code that is made available.
 The BetterX project is licenced under the Apache License, Version 2.0